Brighton Savoy Hotel: History

+In February 2023 the Brighton Savoy commenced offering a unique location for film, TV, and advertising projects.
+With elegant architecture, grand ballrooms, and versatile spaces, it caters to a range of cinematic needs.
+The venue is available exclusively to production teams, ensuring privacy and seamless shooting.
+It provides modern amenities while maintaining its historic charm.
+Previous shoots include commercials, music videos, and TV series.

+In June 2023 The Brighton Savoy commenced affiliate market with Expedia.com, allow accommodation, flights and cruises to be book on the site.

 Notable guests

 Brighton Savoy has hosted a variety of notable guests, including: English glamour model Sabrina and Australian politician Bob Hawke.

 Brighton Beach Web camera

 In 2020, the hotel introduced a free live streaming beach camera that features Brighton Beach.
 The camera vision has been well received by both locals and international viewers, who utilise the vision as a quick wind and weather check for Kite surfers or as a tranquil viewing experience.

 Bayside Tourism Network

-In 2014 the Brighton Savoy's Managing ddrector Michael Lee was appointed to the Bayside Council's Bayside Tourism Network.
+In 2014 the Brighton Savoy's Managing director Michael Lee was appointed to the Bayside Council's Bayside Tourism Network.

 Tourism Network members contribute to successful local projects such as the Concourse Car and Bike Show, Shops on Show, Christmas in Bayside and much.
 The Bayside Tourism Network aims to better tourism in Bayside.
 As of January 2023 Michael is still a member of the network group.